Security challenges

 These emails did not trigger internal security measures because they contained remote images, a standard tool used for analytics and metrics in marketing emails.
 The attackers made sure the image URLs were unique to each recipient, which allowed them to validate which email addresses were valid.

 With a list of responsive leads, the attackers sent a series of malicious emails in four waves.
 Each email contained malicious links to attacker controller infrastructure, where they used a unique URL format that exploited a zero-day vulnerability to load JavaScript into the page.
-Users that clicked the link found that the attackers stole their entire email inbox.
+Users who clicked the link found that the attackers stole their entire email inbox.

 So why didn't secure email gateways and spam filters detect and prevent this attack?
 Because the attack mirrored a common marketing business practice and therefore wasn't flagged.